Quickstart

 .debfor Debian, Ubuntu, and derivatives:sudo dpkg -i tegata-gui-linux-amd64.deb.rpmfor Fedora, RHEL, and derivatives:sudo rpm -i tegata-gui-linux-amd64.rpm

-Build the CLI and TUI from source
+Build from source

 git clone https://github.com/josh-wong/tegata.git